 An off-the-beaten path historical marker denotes the site of a little-known battle on the outskirts of Franklin, Tenn. |

 As U.S. cavalrymen advance south on both sides of the pike, dueling with Hood's rearguard in the aftermath of the Battle of Nashville, they see Franklin on the far side of the Harpeth River.
-Scores of wounded from the battle there nearly three weeks earlier cram every building in the village.
+Scores of wounded from the major battle there nearly three weeks earlier remain in buildings in town.

 On Figuers Bluff to the left, the massive (and unoccupied) Federal Fort Granger looms above the river.
 On the opposite side of the pike, near an orchard and the Rozell place, shrubbery conceals Rebel sharpshooters.